neutmute/loggly-csharp/readme.md

 Has the advantages of SyslogUdp as well as transmitting via the secure TLS TCP channel so that your logs are encrypted over the wire.
 Syslog supports JSON formatted messages just like Https.

 ### Tags
+Simple tags are string literals added to the app.config.

-Complex tags have the `formatter` attribute so you may specify your own `string.Format`.
+Complex tags are types inheriting from `ComplexTag`.
+They have the `formatter` attribute so you may specify your own `string.Format`.
 The `Assembly` attribute is available as an optional parameter so you can roll your own tags too.

+Loggly has certain restrictions around characters allowed in tags.
+This library replaces illegal characters automatically with an underscore.

 If you don't need programatially driven tags, just write your simple tags.
 If your tags don't appear, check the [Loggly restrictions](https://www.loggly.com/docs/tags/) for tag formats.